WPrendota/GuessMyNumber/README.md

 ## Deployment

 Download the **GuessMyNumber.py** file.
-In the command line use following arguments for desirable action:
+In the command line input the numbers.

 ---